Title: Under Ground

 We follow Thia Clay and Chi Richard’s story.
 Here in the Under Ground, we will experience seeing and feeling women being treated like a goddamn thing.
 We will see what the future America with a misogynist society would be like.
 We will see how women experience humiliation, injustice and suffering every day of their lives.
 We will see women depend their lives on men even against their will.
 We will see women live a life a woman will never ever dream of.

 Tons of years ago, the ocean rose and devoured parts of New York City along with the other areas in the world.
 The surge led to a civil war that caused the death of most of their men.
 That’s why when it comes to marriage, there’s a high demand while the supply is low, giving men the power to choose and reject women at will.
-Or in Economics, there’s a surplus of women.
-If there’s a surplus of products (assuming they’re women), competition among producers will occur so the producers will sell their products cheaper (assuming this is the part where the women were treated with less importance and value).
+Or in other words, there’s a surplus of women.

 “The war also proved that women are weak and unable to care for themselves.
 This is why men should be in control of everything – to ensure our state survives such difficult times such ours.”

 There are a lot of reasons to feel revulsion in this book.
-This will unleash the feminist inside you – if you’re not (wait- what???) – and open your eyes on how men should fairly and respectfully treat women and vice versa.
+This will unleash the feminist inside you and open your eyes on how men should fairly and respectfully treat women and vice versa.

 Who really intrigued me the most among the characters is William.
 Yes, the bad guy.
 The bad side of the love triangle.
 His character confused me.
 You’ll know there’s something more to him than being cold and heartless.
 He is such a trick.
-You’ll have questions after questions about the real him.
 There are times where you’ll thought that there’s a good being hiding behind those cold stares but there are also times where you’ll just realize that such a thing is SO impossible.
 You’ll think he’s a compete villain, then you’ll doubt it again.
 I find him disturbing, really.
 He left so many questions inside my head.
 And I hate the fact that his story ended just like that.
 I hate that there are questions that could never be answered.

 There are a lot of characters in this book that has a lot of stories to tell.
 This is one of the best things – for me – in this book.
 It is not just about a society or a love triangle.
 It’s about people.
 It’s about stories waiting to be told.

-Under Ground is now one of my favorite dystopian series.
+Under Ground has the potential to be one of my favorite Dystopian series.
 I will definitely read the entire series up to the end.
 I recommend Under Ground to 16+ readers – especially those who likes the forbidden love trope and is finding a thought-provoking Dystopian read.

 “For you to enjoy and ponder.